adam-p/danforth-east/README.md

 ### Features

-* Add other payment forms (mail in or hand deliver cheque or cash) to self-serve join form.
-  - Make sure to look at/do the "Limit non-PayPal sign-ups per day" to-do item.

-* Record phone number(s) for members.

 * Renewal email.
 Sent out a few weeks prior to membership expiring.
 If they've signed up for auto renewal on PayPal, it would be courtesy and if not, we can encourage them to renew.

 * Automatically sign people up for blog post emails.